wsor4035/dev.luanti.org/content/for-players/getting-started.md

 - To run Luanti, open the extracted directory and look for the `bin` (binary) directory.
 Inside the `bin` directory is the Luanti executable, `luanti.exe`.
   - If you want a desktop shortcut or the like, just make create a shortcut to this executable.

+If you prefer to use a package manager, you can install [Luanti as an MSYS2 package](https://packages.msys2.org/base/mingw-w64-luanti) (both `luanti.exe` and `luantiserver.exe` are available).

 ### macOS

 - [Download Luanti for macOS](http://www.luanti.org/downloads/).
 You can pick the official .app, Homebrew or the MacPorts version.